T22026-COIT20246-Project-30-MM/DST-Group-1/security.md

 Threat 4: Espionage and Trespass

 3. Role-Based Access Control (RBAC)
 RBAC should be implemented to ensure that only employees who require access to the information has the required permissions.
 If an employee does not require access to the information than they do not require the appropriate privileges to view or modify them.
+This also follows the principle of least-privilege where access is reduced to minimise the opportunity for unauthorised access.

+Role-Based Access Control (RBAC) will reduce the following:
+Threat 1: People Errors
+Threat 3: Information Extortion
+Threat 4: Espionage and Trespass

 **References**
 Microsoft. (n.d.).
 What is: Multifactor Authentication.
 Microsoft. https://support.microsoft.com/en-us/security/what-is-multifactor-authentication
 Stouffer, C. (2023).
 What is encryption?
 How it works + types of encryption.
 Norton. https://us.norton.com/blog/privacy/what-is-encryption
 Whitman, M., & Mattord, H. (2018).
 Management of information security.
 Cengage. https://ebookcentral.proquest.com/lib/cqu/detail.action?docID=5897607#